-Joe Kwak (InterDigital): Discovery the service provider.
+Joe Kwak (InterDigital): Discovery of the service provider.

 Joe Kwak (InterDigital): Can you explain service indication of opaque mode?

 Ping Fang (Huawei): Service indication information to help the STA reduce message numbers.

 Joe Kwak (InterDigital): It is not clear of the benefit of broadcasting.
 What is the benefit compare with bit map, hash?